Agoric/agoric-sdk/packages/zoe/src/contracts/constantProduct/README.md

 | **BLD out** | RUN | BLD | RUN | RUN | **sGet** | sGive |

 We'll estimate how much the pool balances would change in the no-fee, improved price case using the constant product formulas.
-These estimates are &delta;X, and &delta;Y. The fees are based on &delta;X, and &delta;Y. &rho; is the poolFee (e.g. .003).
+We call these estimates &delta;X, and &delta;Y. The fees are based on &delta;X, and &delta;Y. &rho; is the poolFee (e.g. .003).

 The pool fee will be &rho; times whichever of &delta;X and &delta;Y was calculated.
 The protocol fee will be &rho; * &delta;X when RUN is paid in, and